adobe/aquarium-fish/README.md

 cloud plugin to dynamically allocate the required resources.
 Don't forget to add the served labels to the cloud and you will be ready to go.

+In order to use the resources manager manually - check the `API` section and follow the next general
+directions:

+1. Get your user and it's token
+2. Check the available labels on the cluster
+3. Create Application with description of what kind of resource you need
+4. Check the Status of your application and wait for "ALLOCATED" status
+5. Now resource is allocated, it's all yours and, probably, already pinged you
+6. When you're done - request Application to deallocate the resource
+7. Make sure the Application status is "DEALLOCATED"

 ## Implementation

 Go was choosen due to it's go-dqlite, simple one-binary executable resources management with